Why College Alcoholism Is No Laughing Matter

 - 11 risks of binge drinking: Consequences that can wreck your life

 - Signs of alcohol abuse in college students

 - Prevention and recovery

 The Stats About College Binge Drinking: Facts You Should Know

 In the U.S., the legal age to purchase alcohol is 21, but underage drinking in college is a fact of life.
-(It's been estimated that the average college student drinks in excess of 34 gallons of alcohol each year.
-Only about 20 percent of college students do not drink at all.2)
+(Indiana State University's Alcohol Awareness Handbook says it is estimated that the average college student drinks in excess of 34 gallons of alcohol each year.
+Only about 20 percent of college students do not drink at all.)

 Underage consumption is legally allowed in some states—in private or in the presence of parents, teachers, or legal-age spouses.
 Plus, on and around many traditional college and university campuses, school policies and drinking laws are enforced inconsistently at best.
 Underage students often feel like they aren't at great risk of getting in trouble since the authorities may be looking the other way.